-- Rain fell on Bega this week with the region recording 75mm.
+- Rain fell in Bega this week with the region recording 25mm of rainfall.

 - Demand is very quiet in Bega with farmers relying on their own feed.
-Hay in the region has been carted in from Victoria however there is no demand for this.
+Farmers in the region have made a lot of silage for themselves.

 - There are no price changes noted this week.